openframeworks/ofSite/content/setup/raspberrypi/Raspberry-Pi-Getting-Started.md

 0. Select `3 Boot Options`
 0. Select `B1 Console` or `B2 Console Autologin`

-openFrameworks also needs to use the legacy GL driver instead of the hardware accelerated KMS drivers.
+For openFrameworks 0.11.0 and onwards OF needs to use the new experimental GL driver instead of the legacy driver.

 0. Select `7 Advanced Options` and hit Enter
+	* Select `GL Driver` and hit Enter
-	* Select `G3 Legacy` and hit Enter
+	* Select either `GL Driver Fake KMS` or `GL Driver Full KMS` or from the options and hit Enter

-	* The prompt will show `The GL driver is disabled`.
-Hit Ok.
+For older OF releases with Wheezy or Jessie select the legacy driver instead.

 Unlike Wheezy, Debian Jessie onwards does not display the IP address on boot.
 You may wish to get the current IP by typing `ifconfig`.
 The IP address is under the eth0 entry for wired ethernet.
 This can possibly change on reboot.